jatin759/MNIST-Hand-Written-Digits-Classification/README.md

 Additional Info:
 matrix z is saved in the file z.mat.
 The matrix z contains the data in the transformed space.

+P.S :
-P.S : Make sure that 'data.txt' and 'label.txt' files are in the same folder as of code files.
+1. Make sure that 'data.txt' and 'label.txt' files are in the same folder as of code files.
+2. For quetion's details, see 'l4.pdf'.